RahulAggarwal1016/HTN-2021-Backend-Challenge/readme.md

 ### App.js

 The application's routes are defined in this file.
-Additionally, all middlewares that have been created as well as imported from online are configured.
+Additionally, all middlewares that have been created as well as imported from online are configured here.

 ### Middlewares.js